z-samuel/typescript-sdk/README.md

 export const client = StoryClient.newClient({account});
 ```

-Here we need access accounts through the package `viem` (https://www.npmjs.com/package/viem).
-The package should already been installed automatically with Story Protocol core SDK.

 ### Use `Client` or `ReadOnlyClient` to access Story Protocol

 Now you can use the `ReadOnlyClient` instance to perform read-only operations with Story Protocol resources, and `Client` instance to perform both read-only and write operations. `ReadOnlyClient` and `Client` are the aggregators for accessing the resources.
 Here are the definition of the two interfaces: